mattstyles/grunt-banner/README.md

-`grunt-banner` simply adds the banner to the head or foot of the files that are specified by the array passed to `files.src`, it makes no attempt to see if a banner already exists and it is up to the user to ensure that the file should already contain a banner.
+`grunt-banner` simply adds the banner to the head or foot of the files that are specified by the array passed to `files.src`, it makes no attempt to see if a banner already exists and it is up to the user to ensure that the file should not already contain a banner.
 To this end it is strongly recommended to use the [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean) task and only add banners to production-ready code.